querkmachine/kickstart/README.md

 ## Version history

-### 6.1.0
+### 7.0.0

 Mostly tooling improvements in this update.
-Shouldn't break anything... hopefully.
-(You'll be fine so long as you've not added your own customisations to the gulpfile.)
+A lot of stuff has been changed, but it shouldn't break anything existent... hopefully.
+(You'll probably be fine.)

 #### Fractal
 * Add `add-fractal-component.sh` script to automate making all of the HTML, YAML, Sass and readme files that each component has.